mozilla-b2g/gaia-email-libs-and-more/js/maildb.md

 - `accounts!tocChange`: accounts add/change/remove
 - `acct!AccountId!folders!tocChange`: folders add/change/remove on an account
-- `fldr!FolderId!convs!tocChange`: conversations add/change/remove in a folder
+- `fldr!FolderId!convs!tocChange`: conversations add/change/remove in a folder.
+  Arguments:
 - `conv!ConvSuid!messages!tocChange`: messages add/change/remove in a conv
+  Arguments: [messageId, preDate, postDate, message, freshlyAdded]

 Note that there are potentially other TOC implementations out there, but since their representations aren't directly mapped to the database, we aren't involved